buffstop/PepCoopMembership/docs/development/setup_and_run.rst

    # libxml2-dev libxslt1-dev: xml manupulation (internal)

    # and if you want to generate pdfs with pdflatex (very useful :-)) :
-   aptitude install texlive-latex-base texlive-latex-recommended \
+   aptitude install texlive-latex-base texlive-latex-recommended texlive-lang-german \
        texlive-latex-extra texlive-fonts-recommended texlive-fonts-extra
    # oh my god...
 235 MB of archives will be downloaded, setup 'costs' 693 MB
    # NOTE: you have to set paper size during configuration: we use A4